 Exam marks are never published publicly.
-The Head sees each boy for mock interview practice before any formal interview for a senior school takes place and they have the opportunity to work individually with teachers or to have extra practice in SPP afternoons before these, both to practise exam technique and to work out strategies to combat nerves.
+The Head sees each pupil for mock interview practice before any formal interview for a senior school takes place and they have the opportunity to work individually with teachers or to have extra practice in

+SPP afternoons before these, both to practise exam technique and to work out strategies to combat nerves.

 Pupils know the benefits of exercise and have regular PE and games sessions.
-All are encouraged to join some of the over 40 clubs on offer.
+All are encouraged to join some of the 40+ clubs on offer.
 We have also changed exam times and homework recently to make sure that weekends and holidays are breaks from work for pupils, as far as possible.
-Healthy eating is also discussed and promoted as part of school life with boys taking part in special workshops and lessons.